artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/memory-memagment.markdown

 ---
 layout: post
-title:  "ARC vs MRC - Memory menagment"
+title:  "Memory menagment"
 date:   2016-10-19 12:09:07 +0200
 categories: swift ARC-vs-MRC
 ---

+autorelease pool

+MRC

+ARC

 #
 Does arc manage releases/retains in runtime or compiler cares about it